 The ITF Pro Circuit has continued to grow since.

-ATP rankings released at the end of 2012 on 31 December revealed that every player, bar one, listed with an ATP Singles Entry Ranking has competed on the ITF Pro Circuit (Satellite Circuits and/or Futures Tournaments) at some point during their career!
+ATP rankings released at the end of 2014 on 29 December revealed that every player listed with an ATP Singles Entry Ranking had competed on the ITF Pro Circuit (Satellite Circuits and/or Futures Tournaments) at some point during their career!